merely-useful/py-rse/chapters/chapter-abstracts.md

 ## 9. Automating Analyses with Make

-Keeping track of programs that process multiple data files is an error prone process that we should automate to minimize mistakes.
+Keeping track of programs that process multiple data files is an error prone process that should be automated to minimize mistakes.
 Build-managers such as Make
-can keep track of file dependencies in analysis pipelines and run our programs automatically to update files that are out of date.
+can keep track of file dependencies in the analysis pipelines and run our programs automatically to update files that are out of date.
 A build rule has targets, prerequisites, and a recipe.
 A target can be a file or a phony target that triggers an action.